jollaman999/jolla-kernel_AIO/README.md

 jolla-kernel_G All-In-One Aroma Installer

-This is flashable zip contens of jolla-kernel All-In-One Aroma Installer.
+This is flashable zip contens of jolla-kernel_G All-In-One Aroma Installer.

 You can choose my jolla-kernel easilly in GUI mode.
 Also you can install Multi ROM or TWRP recovery.